Rick-McCoy/MidiToText/README.md

 # MiditoText

 Using Midicsv, This program converts MID files to TXT.
 Made for Karpathy's [char-rnn](https://github.com/karpathy/char-rnn) training set generation.
 Only works for the 88 keys in standard pianos.
-INCOMPLETE.
+ABANDONED.

 ## Motivation